Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for cps Evolution

-\textbf{Scalable and Efficient \gls{cps} Software Updates and Deployment.} Managing software updates is challenging, especially in \glspl{cps} that require continuous operation and minimal downtime.
+Managing software updates is challenging, especially in \glspl{cps} that require continuous operation and minimal downtime.
 Updates must be carefully coordinated to ensure compatibility with existing components, avoid disruptions, and prevent failures.
-In complex \glspl{cps}, manually handling dependencies and version control slows the process and increases the risk of errors.
+In complex \glspl{cps}, manually handling dependencies and version control slows the process and increases the risk of errors~\cite{dobaj2023towards}.
 To this end, more research is needed to explore to what extent \glspl{fm} can improve software update processes by automating update scheduling, resolving dependencies, and optimizing deployment strategies.

+Beyond automation, \glspl{fm} could also support adaptive decision-making, where update strategies are tailored to the operational context (e.g., prioritizing urgent security patches).
+Another promising direction is the use of \glspl{fm} to simulate and validate updates before deployment, thus reducing the risks of unexpected failures~\cite{nouri2025simulation}.